 Does Lady Luck play a role in this?
 Sure.
 We all know of someone who played the game of her life when a college coach was watching.
 She got recruited and things seemed to work out almost magically.
 And I keep buying lottery tickets every week because people do win.
 (But I haven't yet.
 And that's not FAIR!!!
 I really DESERVE to win!!!)
 Your player may deserve to be recruited and given a scholarship.
 But that's not going to be good enough for most kids.
 College coaches are people too.
 And you can't control what they will do or think.
 You can only prevent your own.

-Whether it's through sending out videos and making follow-up phone calls to coaches who are likely to consider her an impact player, or by being able to come through with a clutch performance when coaches are watching, this kid is willing to put her money where her mouth is.
-(In case you're wondering, a clutch performance is one where you come through with the really big hit, the really big play, or the really big pitching performance--and I mean big-when it counts…or when someone is watching!)
+Whether it's through sending out profiles and making follow-up phone calls to coaches who are likely to consider her an impact player, or by being able to come through with a clutch performance when coaches are watching, this girl is willing to put her money where her mouth is.
+(In case you're wondering, a clutch performance is one where you come through with the really big hit, the really big play, or the really big pitching performance---and I mean big-—when it counts…or when someone is watching!)

 Competition is so fierce for spots on the big name teams that players will have to be single-minded in their pursuit of excellence if they want to be considered by those programs.
 And that means making sacrifices and possibly some tough choices as well.
 College softball recruiting is a game of musical chairs.
 There are only so many seats available and when the music starts to slow down, you'd better grab a chair or you may be out of the game.
 There is good news in all of this, however.
 At least at the moment, kids who are willing to consider schools other than the Top 25 Div.
 I programs; kids who are willing to look at schools that are Div.
 II, III or NAIA; and kids who are willing to travel (if they're in the west) have a much better chance of finding a college to recruit them than those kids who won't do any of the above.